rorro6787/img-desc-visually-impaired/README.md

 To use the system for generating image descriptions, follow these instructions:

-1. **Prepare the dataset**: Ensure your images are ready for processing.

-2. **Run the Application**:

-   - To use the application, first run the app.py script that hosts the service in your localhost:
+1. **Configure the apikeys.txt**: Outside the src folder, you need to create an apikeys.txt file where you will insert your OpenAI API key.
+This step is mandatory; if not done, the application will not work.
+Your apikeys.txt has to look like this:

      ```sh
+     openai: <your-api-key>
+     ```

+3. **Run the Application**: To use the application, first run the app.py script that hosts the service in your localhost:

+     ```sh
      python app.py
      ```

-3. **View and save results**:

-   By default, we specified that the service would be deployed on your localhost at port 5000.
+4. **View and save results**: By default, we specified that the service would be deployed on your localhost at port 5000.
 Copy this into your browser, and you can then use the application without any issues.

 ## Dataset